WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/server-mac-address.md

 The last part `eeeeeeeeeeee` (12 hex digits) represents the MAC address.

-**Note:** On some operating systems, MariaDB may return a randomly generated 48-bit value (represented as 12 hexadecimal characters) instead of the actual MAC address for security or privacy reasons.
+**Note:** On Windows and other non-Linux/FreeBSD platforms, MariaDB may return a randomly generated 48-bit value instead of the actual MAC address.
+This occurs because MariaDB cannot access the network interface MAC address through the OS APIs on these platforms (an implementation/OS API limitation, not a security feature).
+This prevents reliable UUID-to-MAC extraction on affected systems.

 ## UUID() Function Basics